-- 1 in 15 people in the U.S. will be diagnosed with lung cancer in their lifetime.1 - 221,200 people will be diagnosed with lung cancer in 2015.2 - Anyone, regardless of age, smoking history, gender, or ethnicity, can develop lung cancer. - Approximately 60%-65% of all new lung cancer diagnoses are among people who have never smoked or have already quit smoking.2 About 50% are former smokers and another 10%-15% have never smoked. $^{3,\,4,\,5,\,6}$

-- Because there is no widely available, effective early diagnostic test for lung cancer, only 15% of people will be diagnosed in the earliest stage, when the disease is most treatable.1 - Only 17% of all people diagnosed with lung cancer will survive 5 years or more.1 - Lung cancer kills more people than the next three leading cancers (colorectal, breast, and prostate) combined.2 - Lung cancer kills almost twice as many women as breast cancer and three times as many men as prostate cancer.2 - There is hope: The 1-year survival rate for lung cancer increased from 35% in 1975-1979 to 47% in 2011, mostly thanks to improvements in treatment.1 - If lung cancer is caught before it spreads, the likelihood of surviving 5 years or more improves to 55%.1
+- 1 in 16 people in the U.S. will be diagnosed with lung cancer in their lifetime.1 - 222,500 people will be diagnosed with lung cancer in 2017.2 - Anyone, regardless of age, smoking history, gender, or ethnicity, can develop lung cancer. - Approximately 60%-65% of all new lung cancer diagnoses are among people who have never smoked or have already quit smoking.
+About 50% are former smokers and another 10%-15% have never smoked. ^{1, 3, 4, 5, 6,7} - Because there is no widely available, effective early diagnostic test for lung cancer, only 16% of people will be diagnosed in the earliest stage, when the disease is most treatable.1 - Only 18% of all people diagnosed with lung cancer will survive 5 years or more.1 - Lung cancer kills more people than the next three leading cancers (colorectal, breast, and prostate) combined.2 - Lung cancer kills almost twice as many women as breast cancer and three times as many men as prostate cancer.2 - If lung cancer is caught before it spreads, the likelihood of surviving 5 years or more improves to 56%.1